ccwinch/live-streaming-tech-notes/src/problems.md

 ## YouTube preview says encoder is not configured properly

-See "Datavideo NVS-34 streaming encoder" on the [settings](./settings.md) page for how to configure the encoder settings.
+See [Datavideo NVS-34 streaming encoder settings](./settings.md#datavideo-nvs-34-streaming-encoder-settings) for how to configure the encoder settings.

 ## The video of a camera does not appear on the multiview display